rulkimi/recipe-generator/README.md

 <div>
   <h1>Recipe Generator</h1>
   <h2>Project Overview</h2>
   <p>The Recipe Generator is a web application that allows users to input the name of a dish and get the recipe for that dish.
-It combines a user-friendly frontend with a powerful backend to provide recipe information using AI-generated responses.</p>
+It combines a user-friendly frontend with a backend to provide recipe information using AI-generated responses.</p>

   <h2>Tech Stack</h2>
   <ul>